Career development for doctoral students

-Many of the activities are available in Kompetensportalen, where you can also sign up for them.
+Many of the activities are available in the professional development portal (Kompetensportalen) where you can also sign up for them.

 - Courses on teaching and learning in higher education (more relevant information in the right-hand margin).

 - Career Control for Researchers.
 Online career programme for doctoral students, free of charge.
-PhD students in all disciplines are welcome to participate in a training course on how to create an individual career plan and concrete tools on how to put it into action – Spring 2021 - register before 1 April.
+PhD students in all disciplines are welcome to participate in a training course on how to create an individual career plan and concrete tools on how to put it into action.

-- Ethics vs Metrics – why you should think twice before co-publishing – 2021.
+- Ethics vs Metrics – why you should think twice before co-publishing.

 - Euraxess is not only an EU-initiative to promote international research mobility, it has also focused on developing online tools to help you take those next career steps.
 Explore their "No limits' career development toolkit for researchers".